hashf0rd/ActiveDirectoryAttackInternals/README.md

 ## Overview
 This repo contains the notebooks and associated scripts used to generate the AD attack internals series on my blog:

 The series is an attempt to explore and demonstrate how modern attacks against Active Directory work from the ground up, without using existing tooling.
-The notebooks use a combination of PowerShell and Python, specifically the Impacket library.
+The notebooks use a combination of PowerShell and Python.

 ## Disclaimer
 The code contained in these notebooks is __POC only__: no consideration has been given for performance, scalability, compatibility, or more importantly, operational security.